gviezzesf/sf-cert-prep/README.md

 Generates a daily schedule based on how many days per week you can study.
 Each day has a focused topic, curated Trailhead links, and a domain tag so you know what area you're covering.
 Check off days as you go — progress persists.

 ### Quiz
 20 practice questions per cert.
+Every questions has an explanation for the correct answer.
 Filter by domain, shuffle the order, and reset anytime.
 Answers are saved so you can come back mid-session.

 ### Mock Exam
 Simulates real exam conditions — timed, shuffled, no feedback until you submit.
 Results show your score, pass/fail, time taken, and a domain breakdown.
 Includes a full review screen with correct answers and explanations.